takuren/takuren/README.md

 ### She He None ♪ BoyGirl.
 Fem & Masc terms only
 ### Born to be a princess Forced to be a human

-im going to put more later oki im tired